microsoft/azure-openai-service-proxy/docs/docs/70-playground.md

 # Using the Playground

-The Playground is a web-based application that allows you to test your OpenAI models.
-The Playground is a single page application (SPA) that is hosted in Azure Storage Static Websites.
-The Playground is a React application that uses the [Azure Static Web Apps](https://docs.microsoft.com/azure/static-web-apps/overview) framework.
+The Playground is a web-based application that allows users to experiment with OpenAI Chat Completions.

 ## Authentication